Imports Via Air or Sea

 Goods under ATA Carnet are covered by an internationally valid guarantee provided by a recognised body(Mauritius Chamber of Commerce and Industry).

-Refunds of Customs duty may be made when:
+Refund of Customs duty or excise duty may be made when:

-- a concession is later approved for the goods
+a concession or an exemption is later approved for the goods

-- the goods are of faulty manufacture, are found to be defective, obsolete or not according to specifications (return to exporter) provided importers notify the Director-General in writing within 5 working days from the date of clearance.
+the goods are found to be defective, obsolete or not according to specifications and returned to the seller provided importers notify the Director-General in writing within 5 working days from the date of clearance.

-- in the case of a provisional entry, where the importer has paid customs duty in excess
+in the case of a provisional entry, where the importer has paid customs duty or excise duty in excess

-- the claim for refund should be made within 3 years from the date of payment of duty.
+the claim for refund is made within 3 years from the date of payment of Customs duty or excise duty.

 Evidence to support any refund application will be required.